-City Commission approve the second reading of Ordinance No. 18-1009, amending the Oregon City Municipal Code, associated findings for the same, and continue file LEG-18-00001, including building heights and permanent food carts in the MUD district, short-term rentals, shelters and any needed corrections and clarifications of the proposed code to September 4, 2019.
+Approve the first reading of Ordinance No. 18-1009, amending the Oregon City Municipal Code, associated findings for the same, and continue file LEG-18-00001, including building heights in the MUD district, short-term rentals, shelters and any needed corrections and clarifications of the proposed code to September 4, 2019.